SDK and CLI

 Runs

 worldjen runs create matches the dashboard: it enqueues work on a worker.
 You must pass --runner-id and --model-id (MongoDB ids from the app).
 Optional --run-instructions accepts inline JSON or a path to a .json file (pipeline options for the runner).
+Pass --reference-model-id to compare against another model in the same run (the dashboard's reference-model flow).

 Dimensions